muratk5n/thirdwave/en/README.md

 ---

 I repeat the scenario.
-This whole ordeal can still be an answer to a long-running ploy to cut off EU/RU energy relation..
+This whole ordeal can still be an answer to a long-running ploy to cut off EU/RU energy relation, to stop the formation of an Eurasion Superpowah..
 RU gets tired of the little blocks, delays here and there, throws down the gauntlet.
 'We either form a good relationship, or there is trouble'

 ---